The Accelerationism Events Dataset: Tactics, Techniques & Procedures

 ——

-This essay is the second contribution in a multi-part series of the analytical exploration of the newly launched Accelerationism Events Dataset (AED), which captures events of far-right militant accelerationism from 1990 through November 2023.
-Specifically honing in on the tactics, techniques, and procedures (TTPs) seen throughout the 265 cases that comprise the AED, this essay identifies key features of accelerationist crimes committed since the late 20th century.
+This essay is the second contribution in a multi-part series of the analytical exploration of the newly launched Accelerationism Events Dataset (AED), which captures events of far-right militant accelerationism and proto-accelerationism from 1990 through November 2023.
+Specifically honing in on the tactics, techniques, and procedures (TTPs) seen throughout the 265 cases that comprise the AED, this essay identifies key features of accelerationist felonies committed since the late 20th century.

 Methodology & Vernacular